Coffee processing is both a science and an art. It requires attention to detail and precision but also finesse and love.

 The natural process itself adds certain flavours to the coffee, sometimes positive but often quite unpleasant.

-However, if there is no access to water this may be the only process open to the producer and is therefore common in places like Ethiopia, and also parts of Brazil.
+However, if there is no access to water this may be the only process open to the producer and is therefore common in places like Ethiopia, and parts of Brazil.

 Worldwide, the dry method is generally deemed only suitable for very low quality or unripe coffee, and the bulk of coffee produced this way is processed as cheaply as possible as it usually ends up in the domestic market and has very little value.